metarhia/jstp-java/README.md

   // ...
 }
 ```
-You can declare your own methods that will be called in `onInvoke()` method of
-basic ManualHandler.

 ##### NotNull

-Checks if the needed value is not null before calling the handler method
-(in case the value is null the method will be not called).
+Annotates that the method should only be called if all of its arguments are not
+null (in case of method-wide annotation) or only specific parameters are not
+null (in case of argument-wide annotations)

 ```java
 @JSTPHandler